- Castrol Racing & NED Racing

-The team stuck with Nissan last year despite their factory backing expiring, but had little to celebrate besides a pair of podiums for Andre Heimgartner.
+The team stuck with Nissan in 2019 despite their factory backing expiring, but had little to celebrate besides a pair of podiums for Andre Heimgartner.

-Kelly Racing set about an off-season of change when they announced in October they would switch to Ford Mustangs in 2020.
+Kelly Racing set about an off-season of change when they announced they would switch to Ford Mustangs in 2020.